Install Power BI Report Server

-If you have purchased Power BI Premium, within the Premium settings tab of the Power BI admin portal, you have access to your Power BI Report Server product key.
-This is only available for Global Admins or users assigned the Power BI service administrator role.
+If you've purchased Power BI Premium, within the Premium settings tab of the Power BI admin portal, you have access to your Power BI Report Server product key.
+The admin portal is only available to Global Admins or users assigned the Power BI service administrator role.

-Selecting Power BI Report Server key displays a dialog contain your product key.
+Selecting Power BI Report Server key displays a dialog containing your product key.
 You can copy it and use it with the installation.

 SQL Server Enterprise Software Assurance (SA)